kumbulanit/t-sql/tech company/untitled/module 2/Module2_Exercises.md

 **Question 1.1.1**: TechCorp HR needs a comprehensive employee directory.
 Write a query to display all TechCorp employee information formatted for business use:
 - Full name as "LastName, FirstName MiddleInitial" (handle NULL middle names gracefully)
-- Salary formatted with currency symbol and commas for HR reports
+- BaseSalary formatted with currency symbol and commas for HR reports
 - Years of service as a whole number for recognition programs
 - Email domain only (part after @) to identify external vs company emails
 - Include department information for organizational clarity